Notre Dame Fighting Irish football statistical leaders: Receiving touchdowns

-Total offense
+Total Offense/Scrimmage Offense

 Total offense is the sum of passing and rushing statistics.
 It does not include receiving or returns.

 Total offense yards

 Touchdowns responsible for

 "Touchdowns responsible for" is the official NCAA term for combined passing and rushing touchdowns.

+Scrimmage Yards

+"Scrimmage Yards" are the combination of yards gained from rushing and receiving, but not from passing or returning.

+Scrimmage Touchdowns

+This list reflects touchdowns scored from scrimmage; accordingly, it includes rushing and receiving but not returning or passing touchdowns.